CH-Earth/gistool/merit_hydro/README.md

 |5	|`wth`					|River Width				|		|
 |6	|`hnd`					|Height Above Nearest Drainage		|		|

-A description of all the variables included in this dataset is explained on the MERIT-Hydro's [website](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/).
+A description of all the variables included in this dataset is explained on the `MERIT-Hydro`'s [website](http://hydro.iis.u-tokyo.ac.jp/~yamadai/MERIT_Hydro/).